nntanh/Kubernetes_install_cluster_Vagrant/README.md

 ### Install Container Runtime (containerd) - All VM machines

 **Container runtime** is a software to manage and run container in a system enviroment, it performs tasks such as creating, starting, stopping and deleting containers.
-There are some types of container runtime: CRI-O, Docker Engine, rkt (Rocket), LXC/LXD ...
-We will use *containerd* in this lab.
+There are some types of container runtime: CRI-O, Docker Engine, rkt (Rocket), LXC/LXD, K8s ...
+We will use **containerd** in this lab.

 <details><summary><b>Load kernel modules in Linux</b></summary>